Residential Inclined Roofs

 Asphalt Shingles are the most common roofing materials used on steep-sloped roofs in Nebraska.
-Asphalt Shingles are normally made with a fiberglass mat and most are laminated.
+Asphalt Shingles are normally made with a fiberglass mat and most are laminated to give the appearance of wood.
 There are a variety of colors, grades and styles to choose from.

 Concrete and Clay Tile come in a wide variety of colors and finishes.
 Tiles are a very attractive choice to add to the cosmetic appeal to your commercial property.
 Special steps need to take place to ensure the structure can support the weight of a tile roof.